yarden/KappaUtilities/README.md

 **kappamorph.py**

-provides two approaches to embedding a Kappa pattern graph into a host graph:
+provides two approaches to embedding a Kappa pattern graph G2 into a host graph G1:

 * class *SiteGraphMatcher*(G1, G2) exploits the 'rigidity' of site graphs.
 It is simple and fast.
 * class *GraphMatcher*(G1, G2) adapts the VF2 graph isomorphism implementation of networkx to Kappa site graphs.